noisetta/hiby-r3proii-custom-firmware/README.md

 By default the HiBy R3 Pro II cannot render Arabic script — Arabic text in music file names, folder names, and metadata tags shows as boxes with X's.
 This firmware modification adds 252 Arabic Unicode glyphs (U+0600–U+06FF) from the open-source Noto Naskh Arabic font into the device's Thai supplementary font file, enabling correct Arabic text rendering throughout the OS.

-- Arabic text in music metadata renders correctly ✓
+- Arabic text in music metadata is now visible (previously showed as boxes) ✓
-- Arabic folder and file names render correctly ✓
+- Arabic folder and file names are now visible ✓
 - All 13 original languages including Thai remain fully functional ✓
 - No other functionality is affected ✓

+**Known Limitations:**
+- Arabic text displays left-to-right instead of the correct right-to-left direction — this is a limitation of the HiBy OS text renderer which does not support bidirectional text
+- Arabic characters appear in their isolated forms and do not connect to each other — the OS renderer does not support Arabic contextual shaping
+- Arabic is readable but may appear unnatural to native Arabic readers

 ## Tested On